SAP-samples/cap-service-integration-codejam/exercises/01-set-up-workspace/README.md

 # Exercise 01 - Set up your workspace

-At the end of this exercise, you'll have an environment in which to work for the duration of this CodeJam, and the contents of this repository loaded and ready to use
+At the end of this exercise, you'll have an environment in which to work for the duration of this CodeJam, and the contents of this repository loaded and ready to use.

 ## Set up the environment and clone this repository